A Phoenikerx’s Guide to Cuba

 If you choose a Casa Particular or hotel in La Habana Vieja or Vedado, don’t just stay in either of those places.
 Explore the city and get to know different areas and people.
 That was our favorite part of the trip.

 Don’t waste food!
 99.9% of places to eat in Cuba don’t have to-go boxes.
-Sharing meals is a good way to save money and not be wasteful as most plates are plentiful.
+Sharing meals is a good way to save money and not be wasteful, as most plates are plentiful.

 Don’t expect American customer service.